dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     g = Multigoal('goal1')
     g.loc = {'c1':'loc2', 'c3':'loc4'}

 A multigoal method always takes two arguments: the current state and the multigoal.
-It returns a list of actions, tasks, and goals.
+If it is applicable, it returns a (possibly empty) list of actions, tasks, and goals.
 For example, here is a multigoal method that might be useful for `goal1`:

     def m_move_to_loc2(state,mg):
         containers_to_move = [c for c in mg.loc if \